awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 * Look at the `simple_stack.yaml` template (in your text editor).
 How many resources are defined here?
 * Investigate:
     * Why did the deployment not create all of the resources?
-    * After the break this will be explained.
+    * After the horizontal rule below, this will be explained.
 Try to figure this out before continuing.

 ---